 Massachusetts Bounty Hunter Guide: Requirements and Steps

-Massachusetts has a population of 6.7 million people and is relatively silent on regulations for bounty hunters.1 The state allows bounty hunters or fugitive recovery agents to pursue fugitives who have fled from bail, but does not provide any regulations or guidance for them.
-To learn more about becoming a bounty hunter Massachusetts continue reading below.
+Massachusetts has a population of 6.9 million people and is relatively silent on regulations for bounty hunters.1 The state allows bounty hunters, also known as fugitive recovery agents, to pursue fugitives who have fled from bail.
+However, because the state follows a cash bail system, there is comparatively little demand for bail bond services.
+To learn more about becoming a bounty hunter in Massachusetts, continue reading.

 Requirements for Prospective Bounty Hunters in Massachusetts

-Unlike most other states, there are no licensing requirements for bounty hunters in Massachusetts.
-In Massachusetts, bounty hunters should be consenting adults (at least 18 years of age), be a US citizen or resident alien, have no felony convictions, and have some investigation or law enforcement training.
+Unlike many other states, there are no licensing requirements for bounty hunters in Massachusetts.
+In Massachusetts, bounty hunters should be adults (at least 18 years of age), be US citizens or resident aliens, have no felony convictions, and have some investigation or law enforcement training.
 In this guide, you will find general information about becoming a bounty hunter and helpful tips for starting your career.

 Steps to a Career as a Bounty Hunter in Massachusetts

-As previously stated, Massachusetts does not regulate the bounty hunting profession.
+As previously stated, Massachusetts does not license the bounty hunting profession.
 For that reason, there is not a specific legal process for becoming a bounty hunter in the state.
-We have compiled the below steps based on our research and expert knowledge to guide you in working as a bounty hunter in Massachusetts.
+We have compiled the below steps to guide you in finding work as a bounty hunter in Massachusetts.

 1. Obtain the appropriate training.

-Specific training and education is not a requirement for bounty hunters in Massachusetts, but training can help you understand the legal system and bail and recovery laws in the state.
-You may wish to complete a basic civics course with a focus in Massachusetts law or even enroll in a bail enforcement training class.
-If you are unable to find training schools in Massachusetts, considering attending training in neighborhood states; learning the “ins and outs” of bounty hunting can greatly improve your chances of enjoying a successful career.
+Specific training and education are not requirements for bounty hunters in Massachusetts, but training can help you understand the legal system and bail and recovery laws in the state.
+You may wish to complete a basic civics course focusing on Massachusetts law or enroll in a bail enforcement training class.
+If you are unable to find training schools in Massachusetts, consider attending training in neighboring states; learning the “ins and outs” of bounty hunting can greatly improve your chances of enjoying a successful career.
 You should look for training that covers legal issues, the court system, tracing fugitives (known as “skip tracing”), surveillance, and interviewing techniques.
 You may also consider obtaining a criminal justice degree from a two- or four-year college.
 Having some formal education can greatly increase your knowledge of the industry and may increase your chances at steady work as a bounty hunter.